 If during the school year it becomes evident that guardianship or state residency has been misrepresented in order to obtain enrollment, the student will be withdrawn immediately.

 Appeal/Re-Entry Process

-Any and all appeals for re-entry must be submitted in writing to the Head of School, Kayleen Marble, at kmarble@k12.com
+Any and all appeals for re-entry must be submitted in writing to the ALDCA Executive Director, Dr. Kisha Tolbert, at ktolbert@k12.com

 Technology Clause